NoPhoneWeek/front-end/README.md

 ### Requirements

-> This project was tested on an UNIX based OS (Ubuntu 15.04)
+> This project was tested on an UNIX based OS (Ubuntu 15.04 and OS X 10.11)

 | Package | Minimal version |
 | --- | --- |